bhawana11shrestha/onlineFood/README.md

 npx nodemon

-To connect MongoDb with backend i.e express js: we are using mongoose. with the help of mongoose you can define or create schema that will help to set the constranits.
+To connect MongoDb with backend i.e express js:
+'mongoose' is used, with the help of mongoose you can define or create schema that will also help to set the constranits on schema.

+To secure user's password:
+'bcryptjs'and 'jsonwebtoken' library is installed and used.